 Most types of geckos are small, colorful, and readily available which makes them ideal pets for reptile beginners and experienced herpetologists alike.

-Regardless of what kind of gecko you plan on getting there are a couple of key things to remember - always try to purchase a captive bred gecko and read about the care of the specific gecko you plan to purchase and set up their cage prior to bringing them home.
+Regardless of what kind of gecko you plan on getting there are a couple of key things to remember--always try to purchase a captive-bred gecko and read about the care of the specific gecko you plan to purchase and set up their cage before bringing them home.
 These things will help ensure your new gecko gets off to a great start.

 01 of 03

 Leopard geckos are always a good choice for reptile beginners.
 They are easy to find at your local pet store or reptile show and come in an array of patterns and colors (referred to as different morphs).
 One or two leopard geckos can be kept in a 20-gallon tank and no special UVB lighting is required (but some leopard gecko keepers still provide it).
 A diet of gut-loaded crickets, calcium powder, and some mealworms, wax worms, and other insects will keep them healthy and happy.